tpm2-software/tpm2-tss/INSTALL.md

 * GNU Automake
 * GNU Libtool
 * C compiler

-* C Library Development Libraries and Header Files
+### C Library Development Libraries and Header Files
 * pkg-config
 * uriparser
 * libgcrypt

 The following are dependencies only required when building test suites.
 * Integration test suite (see ./configure option --with-simulatorbin):

-** OpenSSL
+   OpenSSL libraries and header files

 * Unit test suite (see ./configure option --enable-unit):

-** cmocka unit test framework
+   cmocka unit test framework

 Most users will not need to install these dependencies.

 ### Ubuntu